Blog · AI

 Living design system: variables, components, conventions

-This is often the most “underrated” use case.
-When your Figma variables are clean and your components are well defined, the generated code becomes more stable.
+This is often the most underrated use case.
+When your Figma variables are clean and your components are well-defined, the generated code becomes more stable.
 And above all, it becomes reusable.

 Figma highlights the extraction of variables and components via its MCP server to improve code consistency.

-Activate the MCP server on the Figma side
+Enable the MCP server on the Figma side

 Desktop option